mohhitSaini/messagingService/README.md

+# Mohit Kumar Saini
+# IIT MANDI
+# Term1_Deliverable_Application of I'mbesideyou's 2024 Summer Internship_SDE

 # messagingService
 All the information for setting up the app is provided in the read me files of backend and frontend seperately.

-#IMAGES AND DESIGN MAP ARE PROVIDED IN chatapp FOLDER.
+# IMAGES AND DESIGN MAP ARE PROVIDED IN chatapp FOLDER.